These are the green islands

 Kvitsøy lighthouse

 Kvitsøy lighthouse is located near the marina at Ydstebøhavn.
 It's easily accessible and worth a visit when exploring island life.
-The hiking trail leading up to the lighthouse continues further all the way to where it meets the ocean in the west.
+The hiking trail leading up to the lighthouse continues further to where it meets the ocean in the west.
 The lighthouse was built in 1829 and has been elevated several times.
 Today, the top of the lighthouse is 45 metres above sea level.
 A model of the original tipping lantern from the year 1700 has been built next to the existing lighthouse.

 Food, nature and culture at Kvitsøy